jeongY-Cho/RiotQL/README.md

 - RIOT_KEY
   - riot api key
-  - get a developer key from: https://developer.riotgames.com/
+  - get a key (developer or otherwise) from: https://developer.riotgames.com/
 - PORT
   - default: 4000
   - port to run server

+### Note: Tournament related calls can only be done if you use a tournament api key.

 #### 3. Start server: